roboception/rc_genicam_camera/README.md

 * `image_prefix`: Optional prefix for storing all grabbed images.

+* `rotate`: True for rotating input images by 180 degrees.

 * `config_file`: Optional parameter with absolute path and name of a file that contains a one or more GenICam parameters or commands, separated by white spaces (e.g. space, return):